dotneet/devneko-image-proxy/README.md

 ### Image processing options

- - w: width of a image.
+ - w: width of an image.
- - h: height of a image.
+ - h: height of an image.
  - q: quality (1-100)
  - prog: if specified, a lambda function returns the progressive image.
  - format: convert an image to the format specified in this option.
 The possible values are jpeg, png, gif, webp.